Arcaegix/story/README.md

 Once your genesis state, network configs, and seed nodes are defined, you can start the network.

-First, run your execution client, making sure the path to the engine-API JWT file as well as the genesis state itself is correctly setup on the consesus side.
+First, run your execution client, making sure the path to the engine-API JWT file as well as the genesis state itself is correctly setup on the consensus side.
 Similar to `story`, you may override the default execution client configs by passing a `--config` flag to your alternate `story-geth` data folder:

 ```bash
 ./geth --config ${GETH_ROOT_DATA_DIR}